devyte/PolledTimeout/README.md

 ## Introduction

 The logic is split into several separate policy clases in addition to the main logic class:
 - TimeSource: represents a source of time.
-Examples of a time source are: reading Real Time Clock hardware, calling some time function like POXIX's time()/gettimeofday() or Arduino's millis(), reading a hardware timer like a CPU clock counter.
+Examples of a time source are:
+    *  reading Real Time Clock hardware
+    *  calling some time function like POSIX's time()/gettimeofday() or Arduino's millis()
+    *  reading a hardware timer like a CPU clock counter

   The unit of the time source is part of this policy as well.
 - TimeUnit: represents the unit of time to be used by the PolledTimeout class.
 This policy class converts the unit of the time source to the unit that the polled timeout class offers.
 The internals are mostly constexpr methods.
 All math is integer to keep it simple.
 - YieldPolicy: implements what to do every time the time gets polled.
-Example actions are: nothing, yield() context, sleep(), delay(), etc.
+Example actions are:
+    * nothing
+    * yield() context
+    * sleep()
+    * delay()
 - PolledTimeout: the main class to use.
 This is a template class that builds the needed logic to poll a time.
 It requires policy classes as template arguments and a timeout value as a constructor argument.

 In addition, there is one template bool parameter to define at compile time whether the class's logic will work as a one-shot poll (i.e.: once expired it must be manually reset) or periodic poll (i.e.: once expired the internals automatically reset).

 Of note, the periodic logic is implemented with:
 - the assurance that there is zero drift, so if the timeout value is e.g.: 10, the timouts are assured to be at T0 + i*10
 - the possibility of jitter.
 Given that this is a polled implementation, the time of polling can't be assured and is in fact platform-dependant.
 That means that, in the best case, a poll could be done at exactly the timeout time, but due to the involved calculations, the returned decision will be just a few cycles/instructions later.
 In addition, for multitasking environments, the OS may choose to take the CPU away from the polling thread during the actual calculation.